ishtiyaqe/hypercheck/README.md

 1. Install Python 3.11.12 or  +
 *****
 *****
-2. Open terminal for Hypercheck folder
+2. Open the terminal for Hypercheck folder
 *****
 *****
-3. Create Vitrual Enviroment for python by this command:
+3. Create Virtual Environment for python by this command:
 -- python3.11 -m venv env
 *****
 *****
-4. After complete this command load a env file will be created in this directory.Now run thi command to activate env and install all requirement.
+4. After completing this command load an env file will be created in this directory.
+Now run this command to activate env and install all requirements.

 [****For_Windows*****]
 -- env\Scripts\activate